manshu/laravel-angular2/readme.md

 #This is Boilerplate for Angular 2 with Laravel 5.3
+** Do not use the following information if you are going to clone the prject. **
 1. First with new laravel 5.3 setup, there is a package.json file.
 Paste this code in this file.
 ```
 {